 The beauty of God’s creation is a wonder to behold.
 The beauty of a flower reflects the glory of God.

 Join the friendliest ministry at the church.
 The skills you need to be a greeter are a sincere smile, a warm handshake, and a little church geography.
 The hours are easy – you’ll be there anyway – and the work couldn’t be more fun.
 Couples, singles or entire families can be greeters: all are welcome.
 We greet at the front door before and after the morning services.

 Lectors are members of the congregation who read aloud the Old and New Testament Lessons, the Psalm and the Prayers of the People.
-Along with LEM's they also lead the Prayers of the People at Sunday Eucharist services.

 Interested persons need advanced reading skills, a strong voice, and a public speaking presence.

 The ushers greet and welcome the congregation and assist with their seating.
 They distribute the worship bulletins.
 Ushers arrive early to make sure the church is neat.
 During the service they collect the offerings, which along with the bread and wine are presented to the celebrant.
 Ushers are available to assist the congregation with any situational problems which might arise.
 After each service, they tidy the pews for the next service.
 Ushers serve on a rotating basis.